 - Why you should provide customer support on social channels,

-- What social customer service trends to follow in 2021.
+- What social customer service trends to follow.

 Let’s start with the basics: